HP Inc.: Israeli conflicts

 In 2023, HP as well as Hewlett Packard Enterprise (HPE) was criticised for Hewlett-Packard Israel's products being provided to the Israeli Police, Israeli Prison Service, and Israeli Population and Immigration Authority.
 The BDS movement has called for consumers and organizations to boycott all HPE IT services and products as well as printers, computers, and printer cartridges from HP Inc. HP have responded to these allegations, via a statement that included "The misinformation about HP Inc. being circulated by some on social media is unfortunate and untrue.
 As a matter of policy, we do not take sides in political disputes between countries or regions".

 Obsolescence practices

 In 2024, A French association called Halte à l'Obsolescence Programmée (HOP) filed a complaint against the printer manufacturer HP, accusing it of planned obsolescence practices.
 The complaint alleges that HP artificially blocks printers when it detects a cartridge as empty, even if there is ink remaining.
 HOP argued these practices force consumers to purchase new cartridges unnecessarily, contributing to waste and environmental harm.

 Buggy drivers

 In February 2025, HP started pushing out buggy BIOS through Windows Update, which affected some models of ProBooks and EliteBooks.
-HP replied that they are investigating problems.
+HP replied that it is investigating problems.

+6,000 job cuts by 2028

+HP CEO Enrique Lores said in a press conference that the company plans to cut between 4,000 and 6,000 jobs over the next three years as it uses artificial intelligence tools across its business to cut costs, save about $1 billion and accelerate product innovation.
+He said the cuts would mainly affect product development, internal operations and customer support.
+HP laid off between 1,000 and 2,000 employees in February as part of the same plan.